wurmlab/SBC361-programming-in-R/practical2.md

 #### Q7.
 Write a loop that iterates over the numbers 10 to 100 and prints out the index as well as the value of the loop each time through in human-readable format (i.e. "Index 1 is 10", "Index 2 is 11", "Index 3 is 12", and so on).

 #### Q8.
-Write a loop that iterates over the numbers 10 to 100 and store the results in a separate vector.
-What's the number in the 20th iteration?
+Write a loop that iterates over the numbers 10 to 100 and stores the results in a separate vector.
+Can you explain the sequence of events that the computer goes through during, say, the 20th iteration?

 #### Q9-A. Write a loop that iterates over the numbers 16 to 49 and prints out the square root of the number each time through (you may have to search around for the square root function).
+Yes we *absolutely* want you to write a loop to do this.

-#### Q9-B. Make the loop from Q9-A store the results to a separate vector called `sq_root_vec` instead of just printing the results.
+#### Q9-B. Make the loop from Q9-A store the results to a separate vector called `my_square_roots` instead of just printing the results.
 What's the value the 3rd iteration?
 What's the sum of the square roots of the numbers 16 to 49?

 #### Q10.
 Write a loop that iterates over all even numbers between 30 and 90.
 Each time around run your function to convert kilometres into miles on the indexed value and store the result in a separate vector.

 #### Q11.
 Write a loop that calculates the population size depending on the reproduction rate over a period of 20 years.
 Store the population value for each iteration of the loop and in a separate vector.

-* Use a starting population of 1000.
+* Use a starting population size of 1000.
-* Create a vector containing the reproduction rate: `reproduction_rate <- runif(20, 0.5, 1.5)`.
+* Create a vector containing the reproduction rate for each year: `reproduction_rate <- rnorm(20, mean=1, sd=.2)`.
-* Loop through the reproduction rate vector and update the population value accordingly.
+* Loop through the reproduction rate vector and update the population size value accordingly.
 * Store each year's population and plot or just print it against the year (1-20).

 ### Nested Loops